Big Ben: Dials

 Augustus Pugin drew inspiration from the clockmaker Benjamin Lewis Vulliamy when he designed the dials.
 Each is made of cast iron sections bolted together.
 The whole frame is 22.5 ft in diameter making them the third-largest in the UK.
 They each contain 324 pieces of opalescent glass.
+It has been claimed that no two of the pieces of glass in each dial are the same.

 Originally, the dials were backlit using gas lamps, at first only when Parliament was sitting, but they have routinely been illuminated from dusk until dawn since 1876.
 Electric bulbs were installed at the beginning of the 20th century.
 The ornate surrounds of the dials are gilded.
 At the base of each dial is the Latin inscription DOMINE SALVAM FAC REGINAM NOSTRAM VICTORIAM PRIMAM, which means "O Lord, keep safe our Queen Victoria the First".
 Unlike Roman numeral clock dials that show the "4" position as IIII, the Great Clock faces depict "4" as IV.
 Its gun metal hour hands and copper minute hands are 8.75 ft and 14 ft long respectively.